-This week, I am working on finalizing my Intricacies of Payment Automation – Deep Dive Session for the Mastering SAP Financials Conference in Johannesburg, South Africa, November 13th – 15th.
+This week, I am working on finalizing my Intricacies of Payment Automation – Deep Dive Session for an upcoming conference.
 I know, yawn, right?
 Who could make payments interesting?
 I’m currently at around 45 countries where I have implemented payments and have been muddling through the approach to use for the presentation.
 I admit it I’ve been muddling for months.
 I’ve had what I not so affectionately call Presenter’s Block.
 The dreaded scourge of preparing a presentation that could be boring.
 Ugh.
 Not good enough, Amber.

-Last month, I attended the SEE17 Event in Texas where I had a wonderful opportunity to meet John Geraci and Madelyn Geyer.
+Recently, I attended the an event in Texas where I had a wonderful opportunity to meet John Geraci and Madelyn Geyer.
 I thoroughly enjoyed John’s presentation about the power of storytelling and it started me thinking about my upcoming one.
 In addition, I am carefully working my way through The Art of the Nudge and I can’t say enough great things about what they are doing over at CISquared, but will save more of that for another post.

 All of this has me thinking about how I’m a techie at heart.
 Data structures, process flows, technology capabilities- they make my socks go up and down.
 And, at the same time, I love working with people.
 I believe technology needs to be more approachable somehow.
 It should feel more like wearing a comfortable pair of slippers sitting in front of a warm fireplace snuggled up under a blanket with a cup of cocoa as it snows outside.
 For many though, it feels like a wet blanket inside a drafty room with a closed off chimney as we squint to read by candlelight.
 “Slippers?
 I’m lucky if I can find socks without holes in them.
 I’m freezing to death over here.”